 Second, we lower the number of recruited patients to 16 in the first and second stage each.
 This allows us to precisely compute the p-values for different treatment effects $\tau$ without the need for a Monte Carlo approximation.
 Therefore, we can exclude numerical errors as a cause of our findings.

 Third, we employ two different selection rules.
 For the study with hold-out units, we decide after the first stage for which group(s) we test the (partially) sharp null hypothesis.
 Hence, we use $S$ as defined in~\eqref{eq:selection-rule} with data from the first stage.
 Thus, the selection depends on $Z_1$ but not $Z_2$.
 For the study without hold-out units, we choose the null hypothesis only after completing the second stage.
-Hence, we use $S$ \eqref{eq:selection-rule} with data from both stages.
+Hence, we compute $S$ according to~\eqref{eq:selection-rule} with data from both stages.
 Consequently, $S$ depends on $Z_1$ and $Z_2$ in this scenario.

 We simulate 10 different datasets.
 Since the true treatment effect in the group with high genetic risk is larger, we observe that the selection rules choose this group in the majority of cases.
 Since we employ two different rules, they may disagree, however.
 In order to make a fair comparison between the two adaptive designs, we only consider scenarios where both rules choose to test the null hypothesis for the group with high genetic risk.
 Among the remaining datasets, we compute the p-value curve via discretizing the interval $[-2, 3]$.
 Figure~\ref{fig:hold-out} depicts the most jagged p-value curve we found.
 The source code of this simulation study is available on \url{https://github.com/tobias-freidling/selective-randomization-inference}.